The global leader in enterprise social media management

 This proactive use of social listening not only kept Burt's Bees ahead of market trends but also ensured their new products seamlessly resonated with customer expectations.

-Track and manage social conversations with Sprinklr
+Track and manage social listening correctly using Sprinklr

 Insights from social media platforms can guide businesses on their journey to social media success.
 But there is a chance of being overwhelmed with the abundance of data.
 So, it's important to have a structured approach to extract actionable and valuable insights.